twirle/Capstone-Supervisor-Allocation/README.md

-# IWSP Supervisor Allocation Application
+# Capstone Supervisor Allocation Application

 This repository contains a MERN stack application, which is a simple CRUD app built with MongoDB, Express.js, React, and Node.js.